Here’s why iced coffee is more expensive

 1. The cost of materials.

-What with all the, you know, ice, iced coffee should cost less because it takes less coffee to fill, right?
+With all the, you know, ice, iced coffee should cost less because it takes less coffee to fill, right?
 Wrong.
 Ice may just be water, but it’s not free by any means.
 Iced drinks also require plastic cups (as opposed to paper), not to mention straws.
 Iced drinks go hand in hand with condensation, and we all love us a handful of napkins for just one cup.
-These materials all come together to make the beverage everyone’s craving this time of year, but they do add up, and the price you pay reflects that, justifiably.
+These materials all come together to make the beverage everyone’s craving this time of year, but they do add up.
+And the price you pay reflects that—justifiably reflects that.

 We all know when there’s something good, we look for something better.
-You have your good iced coffee, and then you have your better “cold brew”.
+You have your good iced coffee, and then you have your better “cold brew.”
 The cold brew process starts by grinding the beans coarsely, having them sit in fresh, filtered water under 40 degrees for 24 hours, followed by filtering the grinds out to produce cold brew concentrate.
 Coffee shops then dilute the extract with water to make iced coffee.
-The amount of cold-brew iced coffee you get from one bag of beans is significantly less than you would get if using it for regular drip hot coffee.
-With the increase in labor costs due to planning and time is where the price increase comes in.
+The amount of cold brew iced coffee you get from one bag of beans is significantly less than you would get if using it for regular drip hot coffee.
+The increase in labor costs due to planning and time is where the price increase comes in.
 Again, justifiably so.